shayashertlv/seesea1/transformer/data_collection/README.md

 * `track_features` – normalized geometry/motion features for each active track.
 * `det_features` – geometry + confidence/visibility for each detection.
 * `track_embeddings` / `det_embeddings` – padded appearance descriptors (zero when unavailable).
 The width equals
   `TRANSFORMER_LOG_EMBED_DIM` (or the uncapped ReID width when the variable is unset).
-Training checkpoints embed the value so the runtime association module can recover it automatically; any mismatch between logged tensors, the checkpoint, or an explicit runtime cap now raises an informative error instead of silently truncating descriptors.
+Training checkpoints now embed the recovered width, and the runtime association module falls back to the stored tensor shapes when metadata is missing.
+Any mismatch between logged tensors, the checkpoint, or an explicit runtime cap raises an informative error instead of silently truncating descriptors.
 * `cost_matrix` / `mask_matrix` – ByteTrack-style costs and gating masks prior to assignment.
 * `assigned_track_ids` – the tracker’s final decisions (track ID or `-1` when unmatched).